3mdeb/verified-boot/verified_boot_main.md

 ~ NISTIR 8320, section 1.2 Terminology, under "Trust" [^NIST_ir8320A_1-2]

-It's worth noting that the "element" or "entity" in these definitions might not only be a software or hadware component, but also a person or an organization as well.
+It's worth noting that the "element" or "entity" in these definitions might not only be a software or hardware component, but also a person or an organization as well.
 A person using their computer **Trusts** its hardware, software, firmware, the UEFI Secure Boot certificate issuers, the PKI Certificate Authorities and more.